A Kernel-Based Approach for Modelling Gaussian Processes with Functional Information: Introduction

-In the finite dimensional case, projection matrices typically can be computed explicitly.
-However, for infinite dimensional function spaces, projections are not as tractable.
-Therefore, our goal is to identify the distribution of a Gaussian process $\mathbb{X}^0$ conditional on $\mathbb{X}^0|_{T_0}=g_0$ with an orthogonal projection from one function space to another, describe the projection operator in a more meaningful way, and use it to compute the conditional distribution.
-Then, we discuss how one might derive this result from conditioning on a representative set of points, providing an avenue for showing that our results do indeed represent the conditional distribution.
+In the finite dimensional case, projections typically can be computed explicitly using elementary linear algebra \cite{stapleton}.
+For infinite dimensional function spaces, our approach in this work is similarly to associate to the distribution of a Gaussian process $\mathbb{X}^0$ conditional on $\mathbb{X}^0|_{T_0}=g_0$ an orthogonal projection from one function space to another, where $T_0 \subset T$ is the set on the which the values of the GP are known exactly.
+We rigorously describe the projection operator and use it to find the conditional distribution.
+In the process, we show that our approach unifies conditioning on a finite set of points with that on an uncountable, compact subset of the input space.
+We find the conditional mean and covariance functions and show that the associated GP does, in fact, exist.
+Further, we formally establish that the resulting GP, which we term projected kernel Gaussian process (pkGP), is the limit of GPs conditioned on an increasing number of finite points in the known subset, following our intuition.

-This paper is organized as follows: Section 2 introduces some of the relevant information and notation that will be used throughout the paper, while Section 3 describes the construction of the mean and covariance of the process and illustrates how it can be derived by limits.
-Section 4 provides some probabilistic credence to the derivation in Section 3 including the connection to conditional expectation, and Section 5 is dedicated to illustrating how one might actually employ this approach in the context of more complex statistical models, as well as the notion of inexact or noisy information on $T_0$.
-Lastly, Section 6 discusses computational implementation, including several examples.
-We draw on several fundamental results from probability, functional analysis, and Reproducing Kernel Hilbert space theory that can be found in \cite{kall}, \cite{lax}, and \cite{paulsen} respectively.
+This paper is organized as follows: Section \ref{sec:prelim} reviews the pertinent ideas from the theory of reproducing kernel Hilbert spaces (RKHSs) \cite{paulsen} and derives the well-known finite dimensional conditional distribution from the RKHS perspective.
+Section \ref{sec:general} presents our results in the general setting, including existence and weak convergence of the associated GPs.
+This section also briefly discusses considerations associated with adding a nugget to the covariance function, as commonly done to improve the condition numbers of matrices associated with certain kernels.
+Section \ref{sec:rrAndKrig} discusses computational implementation of the RKHS inner products, including an illustration.
+Section \ref{sec:simulations} contains the results of numerical experiments in which we interpolate several different test functions with different types of domain constraints.
+The paper concludes with some final remarks in Section \ref{sec:final}.
+Throughout this work, we draw on several fundamental results from probability, functional analysis, and RKHS theory that can be found in, e.g., \cite{kall}, \cite{lax}, and \cite{paulsen}, respectively.